Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Equivariant Descent and Equivariant Categories on Smooth Manifolds and on Varieties

 \begin{assumption} We assume that $L$ is a Lie group which is either a closed subgroup of some $\GL_n(\R)$ or a Lie group with finitely many connected components. \end{assumption}

 Under these assumptions, we have that $L$ admits free $L$-spaces which are smooth manifolds.
-In this case we will wont to focus on the category of these free $L$-manifolds as opposed to all possible free $L$-spaces so as to stay within $\SMan$. \begin{dfn} Let $L$ be a Lie group satisfying Assumption \ref{Assume on Lie groups}.
-We define the category $\FMan(L)$ of free $L$-manifolds as follows: \begin{itemize} \item Objects: Free $L$-spaces $M$ which are smooth manifolds. \item Morphisms: Smooth $L$-equivariant maps. \item Composition and Identities: As in $\Free(L)$. \end{itemize} \end{dfn}
+In this case we will focus on the category of these free $L$-manifolds as opposed to all possible free $L$-spaces so as to stay within $\SMan$. \begin{dfn} Let $L$ be a Lie group satisfying Assumption \ref{Assume on Lie groups}.
+We define the category $\FMan(L)$ of free $L$-manifolds as follows: \begin{itemize} \item Objects: Free $L$-spaces $M$ which are smooth manifolds and whose $L$-action on $M$ is smooth. \item Morphisms: $L$-equivariant surjective submersions. \item Composition and Identities: As in $\Free(L)$. \end{itemize} \end{dfn}

+Because of the presence of surjective submersions in our definition of free $L$-manifolds, it will be helpful to recall that said maps are closed with respect to composition and post-compositional factors.
+While this is certainly well-known to experts, we prove it in this paper explicitly. \begin{lem} Let $f:X \to Y$ and $g:Y \to Z$ be morphisms in $\SMan$.
+Then: \begin{enumerate} \item If $f$ and $g$ are surjective submersions, so too is $g \circ f$. \item If $g \circ f$ and $f$ are surjective submersions, so too is $g$. \end{enumerate} In particular, if $f$ is a surjective submersion then $g \circ f$ is a surjective submersion if and only if $g$ is a surjective submersion. \end{lem} \begin{proof} Begin by observing that the final claim of the lemma follows by combining the statements in Items $(1)$ and $(2)$ simultaneously.
+Thus, it suffices to simply prove $(1)$ and $(2)$ in isolation.